BrandonHT/house-pricing-refactoring/README.md

 7) Create a `Random Forest Regressor` model and train it using the train dataset and the input and output variables.
 8) Calculate a list of average scores for the model by using the `cross validation` method.
 9) Finally, calculate the predictions for the test dataset and save them into the `results` folder.

+# Run by using Docker

+Two Dockerfiles were created to execute the application on a single Docker container.
+If you want to deploy the application in a separate container, the `Dockerfile` file should be used.
+If you want to deploy the application mounting the disk, the `Dockerfile.mount` file should be used.

+No matter what option you choose to deploy the application, the Dockerfile to use has to be named as `Dockerfile`, and should be the only one file with this name, so be careful when renaming the Dockerfile that you don't want to use.

+The commands to deploy the application in a separate container are the following:
+1. `docker build -t house-pricing .` (this command will compile the Docker image and will be named as *house_pricing*).
+2. `docker run -it --rm house-pricing` (this command will run the application on a separate container and will remove it when the code finished).

+The commands to deploy the application mounting the disk are the following:
+1. `docker build -t house-pricing .` (this command will compile the Docker image and will be named as *house_pricing*).
+2. `docker run -it --rm -v <absolute>/<path>/<to>/<repo>/house-pricing-refactoring/app:/app house-pricing` (this command will run the application by mounting the disk to execute the code and will remove it when the code finished).